enathu/kavivanar/README.md

 Send us bug reports, feature enhancements or glyph requests, using the [Github Issue Tracker](https://github.com/enathu/kavivanar/issues/).

+### Build

+Open source from the sfd folder from the source directory in FontForge and merge the features file in that very folder and generate font instances.

 ## License

 Copyright (c) 2015, Tharique Azeez ([link](http://thariqueazeez.com))